Programs generation

 }

 ctx is a variable local to the scope, marked with _cleanup_bf_jmpctx_ .
 The second argument to bf_jmpctx_get is the jump instruction to emit, with the correct condition.
-When the scope is exited, the jump instruction is automatically updated to point to the current instruction, which is after the scope.
+When the scope is exited, the jump instruction is automatically updated to point to the first instruction outside of the scope.

 Hence, all the instructions emitted within the scope will be executed if the condition is not met.
-If the condition is met, then the program execution will continue with the first instruction after the scope.
+If the condition is met, then the program execution will skip the instructions defined in the scope and continue.

 Defines